ultrafast

 Femtosecond lasers for spectroscopy, quantum gates, and machine-learned pulse optimization

-This thread covers work at IIT Kanpur in the FemtoLab under Prof. Debabrata Goswami, spanning ultrafast laser spectroscopy and quantum computation.
-While less active now, it established the computational and spectroscopic foundation for my later work.
+Earlier work at IIT Kanpur in the FemtoLab under Prof. Debabrata Goswami, spanning ultrafast laser spectroscopy and quantum computation.
+Less active today, but it set up the computational and spectroscopic habits that shape my later work.

 Quantum computing with shaped pulses